drupal-ukraine/advanced_forum/README.txt

 2. Copy the entire advanced_forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)

 3. Enable the advanced forum module at ?q=admin/build/modules

 4. Visit the Advanced Forum settings page at ?q=admin/settings/advanced-forum
    # General:
-     * "Advanced forum style directory" Enter the name of the style you are using.
+     * "Advanced forum style directory" Select the style you are using.
        See http://drupal.org/node/234042 for more information on this.
      * "Use graphical buttons for links" Check this if you want links to use graphical buttons (where available).